b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 ---
 # 👴 Russell M. Nelson
 ## Passing
-Looks like President Nelson has passed away in late September of 2025, a few weeks after turning 101 years old.
+Looks like President Nelson has passed away in late September 2025, a few weeks after turning 101 years old.
 Lest anyone encounter these notes and conclude that I'm trying to be capitalize on his passing by smearing his name, I can demonstrate that [this note was first written in 2025 March](https://github.com/b3-exmo/b3-exmo.github.io/commit/059592e1588dc84e1908466354097c6e5f67f212#diff-df004043d98ad78a3d92f58fb64123a738f922f320bc738f944c4cacfa9d1497).
 I'm not trying to wish death or suffering on anyone.
 No, I don't agree with many things Nelson has done or said, but I recognize that many people had an emotional connection to him.

 &nbsp;